 The multi-tetramer approach allows stable detection of autoreactive T cells at low frequencies in healthy controls

-Besides enumerating the tetramer-positive CD4+ T cells, we also determined their differentiation state by examining the surface expression of CD45RA and CCR7 (Figure 1c and d and Additional file 1: Figure S2a).
+Besides enumerating the tetramer-positive CD4+ T cells, we also determined their differentiation state by examining the surface expression of CD45RA and CCR7 (Figure 1b).
 As expected, T cells specific for influenza were predominantly of a memory phenotype and distributed between a Tcm, central memory (51%) and a Tem, effector memory phenotype (44%).
-Conversely, the majority of autoreactive T cells in these healthy subjects displayed a naïve phenotype, expressing CCR7 and CD45RA simultaneously (Figure 1c and d).
+Conversely, the majority of autoreactive T cells in these healthy subjects displayed a naïve phenotype, expressing CCR7 and CD45RA simultaneously (Figure 1b and c).
 Still, it should be noted that we also detected central memory type T cells in a subset of the samples, while effector memory T cells were consistently a minor phenotype.

 Autoreactive T cells are found in most RA patients, even in the absence of concurrent disease activity